France wants Greek guarantees, no debrief after call

 PARIS France will ask for guarantees from Greece in a conference call on Wednesday that it will meet deficit goals set as a condition for an extended bailout plan, French government spokeswoman Valerie Pecresse said.

-Pecresse said Paris will not make any communication or brief journalists after the 1600 GMT call between President Nicolas Sarkozy, German Chancellor Angela Merkel and Greek Prime Minister George Papandreou on the Greek and euro zone crisis.
+Pecresse said Paris will not make any communication or brief journalists after the 5 p.m.
+British time call between President Nicolas Sarkozy, German Chancellor Angela Merkel and Greek Prime Minister George Papandreou on the Greek and euro zone crisis.

 Patience is wearing thin among core euro zone countries with Greece's failure to meet fiscal and structural reform targets set out under its EU/IMF bailout, as fears of a Greek default or even an exit from the euro zone, pummel financial markets.